How much does it cost to repair a driveway?

 Factors affecting driveway repair prices

 Contractors price driveway repairs by the square foot to patch holes and by the linear foot to repair cracks.
-Costs depend on the extent of damage, location, landscape, sealing, and travel.
+Costs factors include:

-Repair costs are typically higher for driveways with sharp curves or steep slopes or where large trees and obstructions prevent easy access for repair crews.
+Landscape – Repair costs are higher for driveways with sharp curves or steep slopes or where large trees and obstructions prevent easy access for repair crews.

-Driveway sealing costs $0.20 to $0.70 per square foot for asphalt or $0.50 to $2.50 per square foot for concrete.
-Professionals recommend resealing an asphalt driveway every 3 years or 3 to 9 months after any repairs, resurfacing, or repaving.
-Sealers protect the driveway's surface, improve it's durability, and preserve its appearance.
+Sealing – Driveway sealing costs $1 to $2 per square foot for asphalt or $1 to $3 per square foot for concrete.
+Sealing protects the driveway's surface, improves its durability, and preserves its appearance.

 Driveway replacement vs. repair